ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-For example, the `Cord[String]` instance returns a `Three` with the string in
-the middle and quotes on either side

 Sebagai contoh, instans `Cord[String]` mengembalikan sebuah `Three` dengan
 string pada bagian tengah dan tanda petik pada kedua sisi